 12. Less is more.

 When it comes to cleaning in general, less is often more.
-In other words, reducing the amount of clutter in your kitchen may actually help you and other members of your household to stay tidier.
+In other words, reducing the amount of clutter sitting out in your kitchen daily may help you and other members of your household stay tidier.
 It can also help you clean faster and more efficiently, even while helping boost moods and reduce stress due to visual and subconscious overstimulation.

 Keeping a decluttered kitchen typically means having fewer items out on the counters as possible.
 That includes things that you might use but could find a home inside a cabinet when not in use.